 Register a death

-If you need further help or information, please email us at [email protected] or call us on 0208 547 5000.
+We are here to make the process of registering a death as simple as possible.
+Should you need further help or information, please email us at email@example.com or call us on 0208 547 6196

 Register a death - when and how?

-However, if any of these documents are not available, the registrar can still go ahead with the death registration.
+To help ensure the information recorded is accurate, please bring supporting documentation with you for the deceased for example, their passport, driving licence, utility bill, birth and marriage certificates.
+However if any of these documents are not available, the Registrar can still go ahead with the death registration.

 The following people can register a death